How to Think Better: Workshops on Great Strategic Thinking

 The Top Pricer Tournament

-ACS has developed groundbreaking Strategy Decision Test™ technology (patent pending) that we use in a contest called the Top Pricer Tournament.
-You and your colleagues can test your pricing-strategy skills against hundreds of other strategists.
+ACS has developed groundbreaking Strategy Decision Test™ technology that we use in a contest called the Top Pricer Tournament™.
+You and your colleagues can test your pricing-strategy skills against thousands of other strategists.
 Are you the Top Pricer?
-Besides being fun, the tournament sets the stage for fascinating discussion about how to think better about competition, pricing, luck, and achieving success.
+Besides being fun, the Tournament sets the stage for fascinating discussion about how to think better about competition, pricing, luck, and achieving success.

 Praise for ACS Workshops